thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'Open your dashboard and enter edit mode;'
     1:
         image: /images/user-guide/ui/alias/create-alias-2-pe.png
-        title: 'Click an "Entity aliases" icon in the upper right corner of the window;'
+        title: 'Click the "Entity aliases" icon in the upper right corner of the window;'
     2:
         image: /images/user-guide/ui/alias/create-alias-3-pe.png
         title: 'In the opened "Entity aliases" window click the “Add alias” button on the left side of the dialog box;'
     3:
         image: /images/user-guide/ui/alias/create-alias-4-pe.png
-        title: 'In the opened dialog Add alias, enter a name for the alias and select a filter type.
+        title: 'In the opened "Add alias" dialog, enter a name for the alias and select a filter type.
 Then, fill in all required fields and click the "Add" button in the lower right corner;'
     4:
         image: /images/user-guide/ui/alias/create-alias-5-pe.png
         title: 'We can now see that a new alias has been added.
 In this window you can view, edit and delete your aliases.
 Click "Save" in the lower right corner of the dialog box.'